 Data and Analytics are not just Data Warehouse, Big Data and Business Intelligence anymore.
 While built on traditional foundations, the use and value of data is rapidly changing and expanding as it is the core for AI, Machine Learning, Deep Learning, Blockchain, Virtual Reality, IoT and other disruptive and innovative technologies.
 Data is data but needs to be transformed to information and, in the age of AI and Big Data, to knowledge.
 Many enterprises are struggling with understanding the value of their data and whether they are a products company or a knowledge company.
 This track will help architects to understand challenges and opportunities of the next generation of data and analytics including how to scale them across the enterprise.

 The cloud is continuously evolving.
 Micro and Nano service architectures are becoming more prevalent allowing the possibility to go from commit to production in one hour.
 Technologies to support the use of structured and unstructured data are evolving quickly with more features architects can take advantage of.
 API’s and API management are short term wins that can transform your enterprise to support new and structured ways to consumerize your data as integration with your partners is key to your business strategy.
 How do you architect, design, deploy, and monitor new applications in a way that deliver high performing applications but also support the high rate of change required to move from development to production producing business value?
 How are individual users or partners consuming your data?
 What do I as an architect need to know to take advantage of them – from both a technology and a collaborative architecture process perspective?
-This track will help architects of different disciplines to understand technologies and how architecture can help them move from transformation to innovation.
+This track will help architects of different disciplines to understand technologies and how architecture can help them move from innovation to enterprise transformation.

 Trust in the Digital Age